jayce4610/auto-annotated-portfolio/content/pages/projects/go-diary.md

     title: Problem
     subtitle: ''
     text: >+
-      ****
+      ***

-      1.  **Lack of Interest in Traditional Journaling** – Young users find writing in a diary boring or feel unmotivated to continue.
+      <div style="text-align: left">.   **Lack of Interest in Traditional

-      2.  **Fear of Judgment & Privacy Concerns** – Many children and teenagers worry that someone might read their personal thoughts, making them hesitant to write openly.

-      3.  **Difficulty Expressing Emotions** – Some young users struggle to put their thoughts and feelings into words, leading to frustration or avoidance of journaling.

-      4.  **No Immediate Reward or Engagement** – Traditional diary apps feel static and do not provide real-time engagement, making it easy for users to lose interest.
+      Journaling** – Young users find writing in a diary boring or feel unmotivated to continue..   **Fear of Judgment & Privacy Concerns** – Many children and teenagers worry that someone might read their personal thoughts, making them hesitant to write openly..   **Difficulty Expressing Emotions** – Some young users struggle to put their thoughts and feelings into words, leading to frustration or avoidance of journaling..   **No Immediate Reward or Engagement** – Traditional diary apps feel static and do not provide real-time engagement, making it easy for users to lose interest.</div>

     elementId: ''
     styles: